Human Resources Management MSc

 Why choose this course

-In addition to a traditional taught programme, you’ll benefit from talks and networking events with HR leaders, skills workshops, mastering advanced HR analytics essential for the digital age, and the opportunity to conduct applied HR research in a real organisation.
+Outside of the taught programme itself, studying with us also gives you access to exciting talks and valuable networking events with HR leaders, skills workshops and much more.
+You will also have the opportunity to conduct applied HR research in a real organisation.

 What you will study

-Our MSc Human Resource Management course will develop your ability to make best use of human resources to create added value for organisations and their workforces.
-Our course has a strong emphasis on both stimulating academic study and professional skills development by applying evidence-based analytics and research to real-world HR issues.
+Our MSc Human Resource Management will develop your ability to make best use of human resources to create added value for organisations and their workforces.
+This course has a strong emphasis on both stimulating academic study and professional skills development by applying evidence-based analytics and research to contemporary HR issues.

 The course structure closely follows the requirements for the Chartered Institute of Personnel and Development’s (CIPD) Advanced Diploma in HRM, offering you the opportunity to become a Chartered Member of the CIPD after successfully completing all the modules specified in their requirements.